apache/zeppelin/docs/interpreter/flink.md

 * senv (StreamExecutionEnvironment),
 * benv (ExecutionEnvironment)
-* stenv (StreamTableEnvironment for blink planner)
+* stenv (StreamTableEnvironment for blink planner (aka. new planner))
-* btenv (BatchTableEnvironment for blink planner)
+* btenv (BatchTableEnvironment for blink planner (aka. new planner))
-* stenv_2 (StreamTableEnvironment for flink planner)
-* btenv_2 (BatchTableEnvironment for flink planner)
 * z  (ZeppelinContext)

 ### Blink/Flink Planner

-There are 2 planners supported by Flink SQL: `flink` & `blink`.

-* If you want to use DataSet api, and convert it to Flink table then please use `flink` planner (`btenv_2` and `stenv_2`).
-* In other cases, we would always recommend you to use `blink` planner.
-This is also what Flink batch/streaming sql interpreter use (`%flink.bsql` & `%flink.ssql`)

-Check this [page](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/table/common.html#main-differences-between-the-two-planners) for the difference between flink planner and blink planner.
+After Zeppelin 0.11, we remove the support of flink planner (aka. old planner) which is also removed after Flink 1.14.

 ### Stream WordCount Example